jikamens/jik-backup-utilities/README.md

    that it is doing what it claims, I have read my own verification code, and it is simple enough to be easy to understand).

-7. A nightly cron job on my Linux desktop calls several instances of the Rclone wrapper script on different configuration files to run several backups and verifications in parallel.
+8. A nightly cron job on my Linux desktop calls several instances of the Rclone wrapper script on different configuration files to run several backups and verifications in parallel.
 Some of these backups are of directories on my NAS which are mounted on my Linux desktop via either CIFS or NFS.

-8. I used to hae my B2 bucket configured to preserve deleted files for a year before purging them automatically, but now I use `backblaze-prune-backups` as described below to implement flexible backup expiration rules.
+9. I used to have my B2 bucket configured to preserve deleted files for a year before purging them automatically, but now I use `backblaze-prune-backups` as described below to implement flexible backup expiration rules.